kkoralsky/ansible_django_app/README.md

 Role Variables
 --------------

-basic (inherited from `django_common`)
+basic:

 - `app` - app label (base directory); required
-- `app_name` - name of Django app defaults to `{{ app }}`, used only if you need to have couple applications on the same host
+- `app_name` - name of Django app defaults to `{{ app }}`, used only if you need to have couple deployments for single app/repo

-Git repo
+git repo

 - `git_repo` - address to git repo (required)
 - `branch` - branch to pull from (default: `master`)